-(III.B) Bank Request for Proposals
+(III.C) Bank Request for Proposals

 The Financial Advisor and Finance Staff plan to solicit proposals from banks to provide credit facilities for extending/refinancing a portion of the current facilities that expire in 2013, potential swap restructuring and potential new money strategy.
 This solicitation would request up to \$200 million for new money facilities and up to \$200 million of facilities to refinance bank facilities expiring in 2013.
-The Request for Proposals is expected to be distributed by the end of this month and due in the latter half of July.
+The Request for Proposals is expected to be distributed on July 16 and proposals are due on Monday, August 13.
+Preliminary results will be reported at the August Finance Committee Meeting and a recommendation will be presented at the September Finance Committee Meeting.
 This schedule will provide sufficient time to evaluate the proposals and execute new facilities in connection with the expected new money issue later this year.

-(III.C) 2012 Fall Financing
+(III.D) 2012 Fourth Quarter Financing

-Based on current CCP expenditures, cash on hand (including prior bond proceeds) and available commercial paper capacity, potential new money borrowing requirements in 2012 could be as much as \$200 million.
+Cash on hand (including prior bond proceeds) and available commercial paper capacity is expected to be able to fund ongoing CCP into 2013.
+In order to lock in current funding costs and to generate bond proceeds in a timely manner, Finance Staff and the Financial Advisor currently expect to request issuance of up to \$200 million.
 Such proceeds would be used to refinance all or a portion of the expected outstanding CP and to fund future capital expenditures, including capitalized interest.
-Finance Staff and the Financial Advisor are targeting a proposed new money bond issue late in the third quarter or early in the fourth quarter of this year.
+Finance Staff and the Financial Advisor are targeting a proposed new money bond sale by the end of October.

-In addition to the bonds refunded by the Series 2012A-B, the Financial Advisor and Finance Staff are evaluating the economics of certain refunding opportunities the Airports Authority could consider pursuing including a taxable advance refunding of outstanding 2003A (AMT) and a taxable advance refunding of 2003C (Taxable) Bonds.
+In addition to the bonds refunded by the Series 2012A-B, the Financial Advisor and Finance Staff continue to monitor the economics of certain additional refunding opportunities the Airports Authority could consider pursuing, including a taxable advance refunding of outstanding 2003A (AMT) and a taxable advance refunding of 2003C (Taxable) Bonds.
 Additional Board approval would be required to proceed with these refundings.
-These additional refundings could be considered in connection with the new money financing expected later this year or the Airports Authority could move quickly to approve and pursue based upon just completed offering document.
+These additional refundings could be considered in connection with the new money financing expected later this year or the Airports Authority could move more quickly to approve and pursue based upon the just completed Series 2012A-B offering document.
 Results under current market conditions are presented in the table below.
-It should be noted that recently the taxable market (both absolute rate levels and credit spreads) have been significantly more volatile than the tax-exempt market.
+It should be noted that recently the taxable market (both absolute rate levels and credit spreads) has been significantly more volatile than the tax-exempt market.
 Therefore, the results summarized below could vary significantly from day-to-day.

-Advance Refunding Savings at Current Rates (Taxable Refunding Bonds) - July 3, 2012 Delivery Date
+Advance Refunding Savings at Current Rates (Taxable Refunding Bonds) - August 1, 2012 Delivery Date

-Series Callable Par (\$ millions) Call Date/ Call Premium Par that Meet Minimum Thresholds (\$ millions) NPV Savings \$ / % Negative Arbitrage 2003A (AMT) \$149.030 10/1/13 @ 100% \$83.645 \$6.3 mm / 7.6% \$3.2 mm 2003C (Taxable) \$31.305 10/1/13 @ 100% \$36.275 \$3.7 mm / 10.1% \$1.3 mm Total \$180.340 \$119.920 \$10.0 mm / 8.3% \$4.5 mm
+Series Callable Par (\$ millions) Call Date/ Call Premium Par that Meet Minimum Thresholds (\$ millions) NPV Savings \$ / % Negative Arbitrage 2003A (AMT) \$149.030 10/1/13 @ 100% \$83.645 \$6.0 mm / 7.2% \$3.1 mm 2003C (Taxable) \$31.305 10/1/13 @ 100% \$36.275 \$3.8 mm / 10.6% \$0.9 mm Total \$180.340 \$119.920 \$9.8 mm / 8.2% \$4.0 mm

-\The refunding results assume that the entire outstanding amount is refunded including certain callable maturities that do not meet the refunding criteria.
+^{}The refunding results assume that the entire outstanding amount is refunded including certain callable maturities that do not meet the refunding criteria.
 The reserve requirement on the Series 2003C Bonds is maximum annual debt service.
 If all bonds are not refunded cash flow savings are minimal.